Migrating from HPCS to Key Protect Dedicated with the Key Migration Tool

 - Triggers sync events to services that have associations (cloud resources that use the keys being migrated) so they can start migrating the HPCS key

-If a migration intent exists on a key and you want to update it with an updated .csv input file, run the CLI with the --replace-mi flag.
+If a migration intent exists on a key and you want to update it with an updated .csv input file, run the CLI tool with the --replace-mi flag.

 Syncing keys